-10. Audit appointments are usually for five years but were extended to six years due to the impact of Covid-19.
-This current year, 2021/22, is the final year of the appointment and we will work closely with our successors to ensure a wellmanaged transition.
+10. Audit appointments are usually for five years but were extended to six years due to Covid-19.
+2021/22 is the final year of the current appointment and we will work closely with our successors to ensure a well-managed transition.